MarkAustinGrow/Angus-vibe/codebase_documentation.md

 ```

 **Error Handling**:
-- Validates that the URL is an MP3 file or a Google Drive link
+- Validates that the URL is an MP3 file
-- For Google Drive links, downloads the file and uploads it to Supabase Storage for direct access
 - Supports multiple Sonoteller API endpoints
 - Makes HTTP requests to the Sonoteller API
 - Properly handles API response status codes and error messages